Cheukting/pyO3_202/README.md

 If you want, you can try running the code above in a new Rust binary project.

-Note that when you use `spawn` to a future in Rust, the future will get scheduled and you will get a `JoinHandle` which you can await later to get the result back (if there's any).
+Note that when you use `spawn` to a future in Rust, the future will get scheduled, and you will get a `JoinHandle` which you can await later to get the result back (if there's any).
 In our example above all the item tasks (`burger` and `soda`) deos not return anything meaningfully so we just discard them.
 However, by awaiting the JoinHandles later (not at the time it was spawn) the item tasks can be performed asynchronously.

 To provide Python bindings for an async Rust library, a new dependency [`pyo3-async-runtimes`](https://github.com/PyO3/pyo3-async-runtimes) will be needed.
-It is a brand new part of the broader PyO3 ecosystem so things may change rapidly.
+It is a brand-new part of the broader PyO3 ecosystem so things may change rapidly.
 Please check the official documentation and the project repo if in doubt.

-in `Cargo.toml`, add these depedncencies:
+in `Cargo.toml`, add these dependencies:

 ```toml
 pyo3 = "0.27"